sopherbear/startup/react_notes.md

 # React Notes
 React combines JavaScript and HTML into its component format, but CSS has to be separate.
 The JavaScript and HTML go into a JSX file.

-Example JSX: The horrible lovechild of HTML and JavaScript:
+Example JSX: The horrible lovechild of HTML and JSON:
 ```
 const i = 3;
 const list = (